- Overview & Timeline

 Groups are prioritized for Lottery Numbers and Time Slots by descending order of the Group Point Average (i.e. 300 point Groups go first).
 This means that a mixed-class year group with 260 points like above would be prioritized for a better Lottery Number and Time Slot than a group with 2 Rising-Seniors and 3 Rising-Juniors (240 point average).

 Important!
 Any group that has rising-Sophomores in it will automatically be prioritized for a Lottery Number that would come *after* those of Groups made up of all rising-Juniors.
 For example, a Group made up of 2 rising-Seniors, a rising-Junior, and a rising-Sophomore would have a point average of 225, but would receive a Lottery Number that comes *after* that of Groups made up of all rising-Juniors (200 points).
-This ensures that rising-Juniors will be able to pick before any rising-Sophomores start to pick.
+This ensures that rising-Juniors will be able to pick before groups with rising-Sophomores start to pick.

-Note: the Class Year standing of any Columbia students in your group will be calculated in the Group Point Average.
+Columbia Students: the Class Year standing of any Columbia students in your group will be calculated in the Group Point Average.

 - Proxy Form (PDF) -- to bring to Res Life office during Time Slot